Owner and Tour Guide @ Paris Urban Adventures. Explorer, traveller, beer lover, reader, and writer.

 After just a few hours of gallivanting across Paris, you’ll quickly realise that markets are part of the quintessential Parisian experience.
 Markets aren’t just for tourists — locals frequent markets as they are often the best places to get fresh produce and specialty or rare ingredients.
-With so many markets to choose from, and with so little time (and money!) to spend, we’ve rounded up the best markets to hit up whenever you’re in town.
+With so many markets to choose from, and with so little time (and money!) to spend, our local Paris tour guides have rounded up the best markets to hit up whenever you’re in town.

 Marché des enfants rouges